Modern Blackout Shades Give You Many Choices

 A lovely finishing touch is to add a top treatment to your window.
 You can have a custom valance made to either match or coordinate with your drapery panels or custom made cornice.
 Either of these options will cover the roll of your shade’s fabric when they are open all the way for a clean and crisp appearance.

 The process of layering your blackout shades with drapery panels gives you the most functionality and versatility in all of your windows.
 You can close both the shade and the drapery panels entirely so you only see the lovely designer panels inside your home.
 You can open the drapery panels and have them flank the sides of your closed blackout shade so they seem to be a frame of color for your darkroom.
 Of, course you can open the shade to any height you wish to let in some light or lift the shade entirely and close the drapery panels to any width that you choose.

 The last step is to choose your method of control.
 If you have no children or pets in your home you can choose a corded version of a blackout shade to raise and lower them easily.
 If you want your home to be pet and childproof, you can choose a cordless option on your shade.
 To operate this version, you simply grasp the bottom of the shade in the middle and lower or lift it to the height you want the shade to be.
 If you have a smart home or office, you can enlist the help of motorization on your blackout shades and program them to automatically open and close at specific times of the day with any smart device.

 Modern blackout window shades are available in so many new and exciting types and colors so you are sure to find a custom design that you love and want to showcase.
-Remember that custom window treatments mean that they are guaranteed to fit and they are also professionally installed for you upon completion.
+Remember that custom window treatments and custom window shades mean that they are guaranteed to fit and they are also professionally installed for you upon completion.